Mr. Marks's 8th Grade Page

 • Homework is generally assigned Monday through Thursday.
 Some assignments are due the next day; others are due days, weeks, or even a month ahead.
 Students are expected to manage their time.
 Being able to manage time is an essential skill needed for middle school, high school, and life.
 Students who have not managed their time wisely may have homework on Fridays or over the weekend.

-• Our district policy is for eighth graders to do no more than 50 minutes of homework a night for social studies and language arts combined.
-If your child is regularly doing more than 50 minutes of homework, either their time isn’t being managed properly (in the classroom and/or at home), or there is some other problem that needs to be addressed.
+• Our district policy is for eighth graders to do no more than 25 minutes of homework a night for social studies alone.
+If your child is regularly doing more than 25 minutes of social studies homework, either their time isn’t being managed properly (in the classroom and/or at home), or there is some other problem that needs to be addressed.

 • Any incomplete work that is turned in will receive a zero.
 Incomplete work may not be turned in without permission.